-WHY TO VISIT NICARAGUA
+WHY VISIT NICARAGUA

 It is the largest country in Central America although not a popular tourist spot as yet.
-It will therefore fascinate you if only for the fact it is untouched and authentic; lakes and volcanoes, varied animal and plant life, wild untouched beaches, deep forests….
+It will, therefore, fascinate you if only for the fact it is untouched and authentic; lakes and volcanoes, varied animal and plant life, wild untouched beaches, deep forests….
 Nicaragua has many assets.

-The capital, Managua, encircled by lakes and lagoons, is not of any particular interest although Granada, 40 km to the south is a magnificent colonial town with its animated Place Centrale, the white colonnaded cathedral, its town market and the Episcopal Palace.
+The capital, Managua, encircled by lakes and lagoons, is not of any particular interest although Granada, 40 km to the south is a magnificent colonial town with its animated Place Centrale, the white colonnaded cathedral, its town market, and the Episcopal Palace.

 Cocibolca, otherwise known as the Grand Nicaragua Lake, is one of the largest lakes on the planet and is definitely worth a visit for its tropical plant and animal life.
 Las Isletas, an archipelago formed of 365 small islands on this lake, can be explored using small boats.
 One of these small islands is home to an archaeological site with pre-Columbian statues among other things.

-The old capital, Leon, remains the intellectual centre of the country due to its universities and cultural richness; the metropolitan Cathedral, various churches, the old colonial houses with their forged ironwork balconies and the ceramics are all worthy attractions of this town.
+The old capital, Leon, remains the intellectual center of the country due to its universities and cultural richness; the metropolitan Cathedral, various churches, the old colonial houses with their forged ironwork balconies and the ceramics are all worthy attractions of this town.

 Ometepe Island is composed of two volcanoes linked by a straight strip of land.
-It is the site of ruins dating back one thousand years B.C., visiting it is like stepping out of time where various activities are possible at a totally different pace of life to elsewhere.
+It is the site of ruins dating back one thousand years B.C., visiting it is like stepping out of time where various activities are possible at a totally different pace of life elsewhere.